 INTRODUCTION

-Hypertension is the leading modifiable risk factor for cardiovascular disease (CVD).1 Meta analyses of randomized trials have shown that pharmacological blood pressure (BP) lowering reduces the risk of major CVD events across the spectrum of initial BP.25,26 The Systolic Blood Pressure Intervention Trial (SPRINT) showed that intensive treatment, defined by a systolic blood pressure (SBP) target < 120 mm Hg, reduced the risk for incident CVD and all-cause mortality.2 Because a clear benefit was evident for intensive treatment after a median follow-up of 3.3 years, the trial was stopped early.
+Hypertension is the leading modifiable risk factor for cardiovascular disease (CVD).1 Meta analyses of randomized trials have shown that pharmacological blood pressure (BP) lowering reduces the risk of major CVD events across the spectrum of initial BP.25,26 The Systolic Blood Pressure Intervention Trial (SPRINT) showed that intensive antihypertensive drug treatment, defined by a systolic blood pressure (SBP) target < 120 mm Hg, reduced the risk for incident CVD and all-cause mortality compared with treatment to an SBP target of <140 mm Hg.2 Because a clear benefit was evident for intensive treatment after a median follow-up of 3.3 years, the trial was stopped early.
 However, the longer-term effect of randomization to intensive treatment on cardiovascular and all-cause mortality after the trial (i.e., the legacy effect) has not been evaluated.3

-The objective of the current study was to evaluate the long-term legacy effect of intensive treatment on mortality, leveraging passive follow-up through administrative data sources.
+The objective of the current study was to evaluate the long-term legacy effect of intensive treatment on mortality, by passive follow-up using administrative data sources.
 We linked participants to the National Death Index (NDI) from 2016 through 2020, adding 4 years of follow-up after the conclusion of trial visits.
 A secondary objective was to examine change in attained BP levels following the discontinuation of the trial intervention and study visits.
 To examine this issue, we extracted longitudinal outpatient measurements of SBP from 2010 to 2020 available in the electronic health record (EHR) for a subset of trial participants.

 METHODS